 I know this is his method of mapping the person, the position of someone’s body, but it just shows you how bad his eyes are.
 We were standing about 6-7′ away.

 This gives you a little idea of what it takes to travel as, and with, a (mostly) blind person.
 This was in 2018.
 I regret to say that in 2021, his eyes are even worse.
 Of course, that’s why we set out traveling, we wanted him to see as much as he could before he lost his vision entirely.

-And go read our awesome blog post where we got to go to one of those enormous funerals and see a lot of the ceremony and traditions surrounding it.
+And go read our awesome blog post on Toraja where we got to go to one of those enormous multi-day funerals and see a lot of the ceremony and traditions surrounding it.